Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 Conclusion

 While foreigners cannot own land in Thailand, the law provides secure alternatives such as condominium ownership, 30-year leaseholds, usufruct rights, and separate building ownership.
-These structures are legally recognized and enforceable.
-In contrast, using nominee companies is risky and illegal.
-Foreign individuals interested in real estate in Thailand should work with qualified legal counsel to ensure compliance, accurate documentation, and a full understanding of their rights and obligations.
-With proper legal planning under Property Law in Thailand, it is entirely possible to enjoy long-term security, residential rights, and investment value without ownership while still receiving full protection under Thai law.
+These structures the law fully recognizes and enforces.
+In contrast, using nominee companies carries risk and violates the law.
+Foreign individuals interested in real estate in Thailand should work with qualified legal counsel to ensure compliance, maintain accurate documentation, and fully understand their rights and obligations.
+With proper legal planning under Property Law in Thailand, individuals can enjoy long-term security, residential rights, and investment value without owning land while still receiving full protection under Thai law.

 FAQ